Bulk Fill Overview

 High-Level Workflow

-- Preview a few rows and validate the result.
+- Preview representative rows and validate the result.

 - Export one preview PDF or the full batch.